harrycresswell/harry/content/writing/artboards.md

 ## Wrapping up

-Ok, this technique might seem a little over the top for a small project, but if like me, you work on big on-going websites and web apps then then having an Artboard naming system is 100% the way to go.
-It will save your skin 10 times over.
+Ok, this technique might seem a little over the top for a small project.
+But if like me you work on big ongoing website projects, then then having an Artboard naming system is very helpful, and will save your skin 10 times over.

-Whatever system you choose to use, the most important thing is that **your Artboards names are descriptive of the design that is on it**.
+Whatever system you use, the most important thing is that **your Artboards names are descriptive of the design that is on it**.
 Now this might sound obvious, but you'd be surprised.
 I've seen some strange Artboards names before now, which give you no indication of what the design consists of and are totally illegible to a team.
 Furthermore, **Artboards should be quick and easy to understand and reference**.

 **Always discuss a new system with your team**, so that everyone understands it and is on the same page.
-Above all this will allow you to communicate any design decision you make effectively and with minimal fuss.
+Above all, this will allow you to communicate any design decision you make effectively and with minimal fuss.

-If you have any thoughts on this approach or ways to improve it, i’d love to hear from you.
-Likewise any questions I will do my best to answer.
+If you have any thoughts on this approach or ways to improve it, I’d love to hear from you.
+Likewise, if you have any questions I will do my best to provide you with an answer.

-Heres to a stress free time with Artboards in Sketch.  `#artboardmaster`
+Heres to a stress free time with Artboards.